awslabs/rust-smt-ir/aws-smt-ir/README.md

-# amzn-smt-ir
+# aws-smt-ir

-`amzn-smt-ir` is a Rust library for working with SMT-LIB formulas.
+`aws-smt-ir` is a Rust library for working with SMT-LIB formulas.

 ## Representation

 ### Logics

-SMT-LIB logics are represented by the `amzn_smt_ir::Logic` trait, which encapsulates the type of operations in the logic (more on this later) as well as whether quantifiers and uninterpreted functions are allowed (corresponding to the `QF` (**Q**uantifier-**F**ree) and `UF` (including **U**ninterpreted **F**unctions) prefixes in SMT-LIB logic names.)
-Logics that wish to leave out non-`Core` operations, quantifiers, or uninterpreted functions can specify `amzn_smt_ir::Void` as the corresponding associated type -- since `Void` is uninhabitable, it will be impossible at the type level for terms in the resulting logic to contain the corresponding components.
+SMT-LIB logics are represented by the `aws_smt_ir::Logic` trait, which encapsulates the type of operations in the logic (more on this later) as well as whether quantifiers and uninterpreted functions are allowed (corresponding to the `QF` (**Q**uantifier-**F**ree) and `UF` (including **U**ninterpreted **F**unctions) prefixes in SMT-LIB logic names.)
+Logics that wish to leave out non-`Core` operations, quantifiers, or uninterpreted functions can specify `aws_smt_ir::Void` as the corresponding associated type -- since `Void` is uninhabitable, it will be impossible at the type level for terms in the resulting logic to contain the corresponding components.